Legendary: A Marvel Deck Building Game: Reception

 In a review of Legendary in Black Gate, Andrew Zimmerman Jones compared it with DC Comics Deck-building Game and said "I liked both games tremendously.
 I lean a bit toward Marvel Legendary, but not enough that I would recommend anyone against the DC Comics game if that was what they wanted to get."

 Marvel Legendary has been consistently met with positive reviews from fans and critics, particularly regarding the original base game.
 This base game was a 2013 Origins Awards Best Traditional Card Game nominee and a 2013 Golden Geek Best Card Game nominee.

+Upper Deck Entertainment released several other standalone versions of the Legendary game based on other franchises, including Alien, Buffy the Vampire Slayer, Game of Thrones, James Bond, The Matrix, and Predator.